How to Use Azure Key Vault With an Azure Web App in C#

 Specify the Vault Uri in AppSettings

-Create a section named "KeyVault" in the appsettings.json file and specify a key named "VaultUri" in there as shown below:
+Create a section named "KeyVault" in the file and specify a key named "VaultUri" in there as shown below:

 Access Secrets from AzureKeyVault